lmarzen/esp32-weather-epd/README.md

 </p>

 I made a small stand by hollowing out a piece of wood from the bottom.
-On the back I used a short USB extension cable so that I could charge the battery without needing to remove the components from the stand.
-I also wired a small reset button, so that I can refresh the display manually.
-Additionally, I 3d printed a cover for the bottom which is held on by magnets.
-The E-paper screen is very thin so I decided to use a thin piece of acrylic to support it.
+On the back, I used a short USB extension cable so that I can charge the battery without needing to remove the components from the stand.
+I also wired a small reset button to refresh the display manually.
+Additionally, I 3d printed a cover for the bottom, which is held on by magnets.
+The E-paper screen is very thin, so I used a thin piece of acrylic to support it.

-Here are two examples utilizing various different configuration options:
+Here are two examples utilizing various configuration options:

 <p float="left">
   <img src="showcase/demo-new-york.jpg" width="49%" />